| If you

 Very Mildly Acid.
 Soil pH 6.5 - 7.0 Plants

 that favor very mildly acid soil are Asparagus, Beet, Celery, Lettuce,

 Dahlia, Stock, Sweet Pea and Tulip.

-also reduce the acidity level of a soil.
+will also reduce the acidity level of a soil.
 The breaking down of clay

-soils occurs becaus the presence of lime in a wet clay
+soils occurs becaus the presence of lime in a wet clay soil causes the

 should be taken into account when adding lime to reduce acidity.

 more readily soluble in a slightly alkaline soil, while slightly acid

 soils assist solubility of iron, copper, zinc and manganese which may